-Barnawartha Memorial Hall was erected by voluntary subscription to commemorate those from the district who served in World War One.
-The hall was opened on the 21st December 1921.
+A hall was erected by voluntary subscription to commemorate those from the district who served in World War One.
+It was opened on the 21st December 1921.

 On Saturday afternoon last the foundation stone of the new Soldiers' Memorial Hall at Barnwartha was laid by Senator Pearce, Minister of Defence, in the presence of a large gathering of local residents.
 The scaffolding at the front of the new building was tastefully decorated with bunting and wattle blossoms.
 The new hall is situated on an admirable site in the centre of the township, at the intersection of the main Sydney road and the Indigo and Valley road.
 The land was a free gift to the committee from Mr. William Ryan, of Barnawartha, and was a noble and generous one.